 We constantly evaluate our programs on 10 criteria to make sure we're delivering as much happiness and healing as possible

-Engages children through activities to help them learn, grow, express themselves, and feel safe in an unfamiliar environment
+Engages children through activities to help them learn, grow, and express themselves in an unfamiliar environment

 Provides children relief and distraction from stressful situations with enjoyable, amusing, educational, and stimulating content

 Offers physical, mental, or emotional relief to help alleviate feelings of distress and anxiety

 Provides a sense of community and belonging while reducing boredom and isolation

 Provides activities kids enjoy in their everyday life to help make an unfamiliar, scary place feel safe and even fun

 Helps reduce stress and anxiety, resulting in greater compliance and less challenging medical procedures

 Provides an outlet for children’s emotions to help ease fear and anxiety around treatments, stressors, and grief